Multi-Level Parking: The Next Big Real Estate Trend In India

 Although a multi-level parking structure can accommodate a big number of vehicles, it also has several disadvantages.
 Because the interiors of such a facility are dark even during the day, appropriate illumination is required at all times.
 As a result, there will be a lot of energy used.
 Furthermore, because it supports such a large number of cars, the structure is prone to deterioration if not properly maintained.

 Multi-level parking facilities are currently hot in the real estate asset class now.
 With the increased number of cars, several experts have opined that vertical car parking facilities are beneficial in terms of both saving space and generating profit.
 As an investor of such projects, you can earn profits by making the parking system paid.
 However, you must invest with trustworthy partners to ensure construction works are carried out with good quality.
 Assetmonk is an online platform offering real estate investment assistance in top Indian cities like Bangalore, Chennai, and Hyderabad.
 Our properties are categorized as Growth, Growth Plus, and Yield Products.

-Multi-level parking- the next hot trend in real estate investment FAQ's:
+Multi-level parking- real estate investment FAQ's:

 A multistory car park is a structure constructed for car parking with multiple floors or levels on which parking can be done.
 It’s essentially a stacked indoor parking garage.

 Cars are parked in steel pallets that travel up and down various floors for parking and retrieval in this arrangement.
 The entire parking mechanism is simplified thanks to a system of pallets, lifts, and signaling systems.
 Drivers may use mobile apps to connect to their automobiles and see exactly where they are parked.